 I want them for my daughter too.

 I want them for all women.

 We get to choose to love our perfectly imperfect selves.
 Loving your body is realizing that it is good, as-is.
-Your goodness has nothing to do with the size of your thighs or a number on the scale.
+Goodness has nothing to do with the size of your thighs or a number on the scale.